JeeWeetje/iot-workshop/Flow.md

     ![alt tag](img/flow-condition-true-mail-step-filled-in.png)

-25. This Mail step is ready, ans so the flow is ready.
+25. This Mail step is ready, and so is the flow.
 Select `Create flow`

     ![alt tag](img/flow-portal-create-flow.png)